 Not quite ready for physics?
 Enjoy science on a more basic level—right here on earth.
 The show Our Planet is a Netflix documentary series that won 2 Emmy Awards.
 Each episode in the limited series focuses on a different type of landscape across the planet.

 Seniors will enjoy learning about nature and seeing the variety of wildlife from across the planet.
 The documentary features impressive footage of real wildlife interactions.
 Paired with impeccable narration, this series is full of action and education.

 Grace and Frankie tell the story of 2 senior women who bond after their husbands decide that they love each other.
 But their relationship isn’t always easy.
 The series features Jane Fonda and Lily Tomlin, who are great at making audiences laugh season after season.

 This show is produced by Netflix and is a great family comedy.
 All 7 seasons of the show available for streaming on Netflix.
 Each episode is approximately 35–40 minutes long.

 The Crown is another beloved Netflix show.
 This one follows the life of Queen Elizabeth from the 1940s to the modern days.
 It is based on an award-winning play: The Audience.
 Seniors can relive some of the major events, political strife, and decisions that the Queen has faced during her reign.

 Plus, this show features plenty of drama as it also explores personal relationships between the Queen and those closest to her.
 The inner workings of the Royal Family might surprise you.

-While Netflix doesn’t have every episode of Jeopardy, it certainly has enough episodes for you to get your game-show fix.
-Each episode is about 20 minutes long, so it’s a great show to keep seniors busy during short periods of down time.
+While Netflix doesn’t have every episode of Wheel of Fortune, it certainly has enough episodes for you to get your game-show fix.
+Each episode is about 20 minutes long, so it’s a great show to keep seniors busy during short periods of downtime.